How to Fix Speed Test Warnings & Improve Core Web Vitals

 Cloudflare offers a free CDN to run your website fast.
 Their free plan includes free SSL, 3-page rules, and email support.
 They also have premium plans to provide advanced features like image optimization, automatic mobile optimization, 100% uptime SLA, etc.

-A CDN integration will help you to get a green signal from popular website speed test tools and load pages faster on all devices.
+A CDN integration will help you get a green signal from popular website speed test tools and load pages faster on all devices.

 Apply these techniques to fix warnings on website speed test tools and enhance your page performance.
 Do you have any other queries?
 Let us know through comments.